closek/Palau-eDNA-Project/README.md

 ## Installation

-1) Copy this repository to your local machine (choose one method)
+1) Copy this repository to your local machine (choose one method/bullet)
   - Download Software from Zenodo --> [paste future DOI badge here]
   - In the command line:
 ```bash